The Parkland Students Aren’t Just Clapping Back At Critics, They're Setting An Example

 “I mean, we’re kind of the faces of the movement,” David Hogg told the New York Times Tuesday.
 “Together we kind of form an unstoppable force that terrifies them,” Hogg said, adding that he and González were being attacked “because they know we’re strong.”

-The students are apt at using Twitter to mobilize but also as a support network, coming to each others defenses, promoting allyship and thanking those in power that are doing the same.
+The students are apt at using Twitter to mobilise but also as a support network, coming to each others defences, promoting allyship and thanking those in power that are doing the same.
 In response to Ingraham’s tweet, Hogg compiled a list of her top 12 advertisers and tweeted it to his nearly 600,000 followers encouraging them to contact the companies.

 Pick a number 1-12 contact the company next to that #— David Hogg (@davidhogg111) March 29, 2018